levz0r/s3-domain-parking/README.md

 2.  `npm run deploy`
 3. When the process completes, create a CNAME record, as shown on the screen.

 You're all set!
 Visit your domain to verify the landing page works.
-Please note that it might take some time for some registrars to update your domain records.
+Please note that it might take some time for some DNS service providers to update your domain records.